-limitations period is two, three, or four years and would require dismissal or simply a limitation on damages, even under the two-year period dismissal is not appropriate because both Martel's and Williams' claims have been timely brought.
-Should this case be certified as a class action-or proceed on an individual basis-any damage calculation would be based on the relevant time period as determined by the Court. which may include the entire statutory period or a portion thereof specific to the employees' tenure and wage rate.
+Further, Defendant' citation to NRS 11.500 is curious at best.
+NRS 11.500 is limited 27 to recommencement of an action dismissed for lack of subject matter jurisdiction, which Defendants acknowledge is not the case here.
+28 limitations period is two, three, or four years and would require dismissal or simply a 2 limitation on damages, even under the two-year period dismissal is not appropriate 3 because both Martel's and Williams' claims have been timely brought.
+Should this case be certified as a class action-or proceed on an individual basis-any damage 4 calculation would be based on the relevant time period as determined by the Court.
+5 which may include the entire statutory period or a portion thereof specific to the 6 employees' tenure and wage rate.
+7

-2. Plaintiffs' NRS 608.020-.050 wages due and owing claims are derivative of Plaintiffs' NRS 608.016 and 608.018 and thus the applicable limitations period from the originating statute applies.
+Plaintiffs' NRS 608.020-.050 wages due and owing claims are 2. derivative of Plaintiffs' NRS 608.016 and 608.018 and thus the applicable limitations period from the originating statute applies.

-In Nevada, an employer must compensate an employee for all the wages due and owing at a time certain depending on whether an employee guits or is terminated.
-See NRS 608.020 ("Whenever an employer discharges an employee, the wages and compensation earned and unpaid at the time of such discharge shall become due and payable immediately."); see also NRS 608.030 ("Whenever an employee resigns or quits his or her employment, the wages and compensation earned and unpaid at the time of the employee's resignation or quitting must be paid no later than: 1).
-The day on which the employee would have regularly been paid the wages or compensation; or 2).
-Seven days after the employee resigns or quits, whichever is earlier.").
+11 In Nevada, an employer must compensate an employee for all the wages due 12 and owing at a time certain depending on whether an employee guits or is terminated.
+13 See NRS 608.020 ("Whenever an employer discharges an employee, the wages and 14 compensation earned and unpaid at the time of such discharge shall become due and 15 payable immediately."); see also NRS 608.030 ("Whenever an employee resigns or 16 quits his or her employment, the wages and compensation earned and unpaid at the 17 time of the employee's resignation or quitting must be paid no later than: 1).
+The day 18 on which the employee would have regularly been paid the wages or compensation; or 19 2).
+Seven days after the employee resigns or guits, whichever is earlier.").

-Two independent and separate statutes provide for continuation wages (30-days wages under each statute) when a terminated employee does not receive everything that is owed to him or her at the time of termination.
-See NRS 608.040;16 NRS
+20 Two independent and separate statutes provide for continuation wages (30-days 21 wages under each statute) when a terminated employee does not receive everything 22 that is owed to him or her at the time of termination.
+See NRS 608.040; NRS

-&lt;sup>16 NRS 608.040 Penalty for failure to pay discharged or quitting employee.

-1. If an employer fails to pay:

-(a) Within 3 days after the wages or compensation of a discharged employee becomes due; or the wages or compensation of the employee continues at the same rate from the day the employee resigned, quit or was discharged until paid or for 30 days, whichever is less.
+23 NRS 608.040 Penalty for failure to pay discharged or quitting employee.
+24 1.
+If an employer fails to pay: (a) Within 3 days after the wages or compensation of a discharged 25 employee becomes due; or (b) On the day the wages or compensation is due to an employee who 26 resigns or guits, 27 the wages or compensation of the employee continues at the same rate from the day the employee resigned, quit or was discharged until paid or for 30 days, whichever is less.
+28 25 PLAINTIFFS' OPPOSITION TO DEFENDANTS' MOTION TO DISMISS PLAINTIFFS' FIRST AMENDED COMPLAINT